Configuration

 Use of sample values

-Supported weather data sources are: influxdb1x, csv, sql, couchbase, sample
+Other supported weather data sources are: influxdb1x, csv, sql, couchbase

 The parameter